Evaluating Feature Attribution Methods in the Image Domain: Experimental Setup

 \subsubsection{Statistical Significance Testing}

-For each method-metric pair a statistical test is used to verify if the method performs significantly better than a uniform baseline on this metric.
-The uniform baseline is defined as a ``pseudo-method'', which simply assigns random values $u \sim \mathcal{U}(0,1)$ to each input.
-This random baseline is generated once for every image, such that the same baseline attribution map is compared to each of the attribution maps computed by the attribution methods.
-Note that a different baseline method, such as an edge detection algorithm, could also be used as an alternative baseline.
-Since we cannot assume normality of the data, we use a Wilcoxon Signed Rank test (which is the non-parametric equivalent of a paired t-test).
-Wherever applicable, we mask using the dataset mean value.
-If the result of the test is significant, we also report the median score difference to the baseline as a measure of effect size.
+For each metric and each method, we use a paired t-test to verify if the method performs significantly better than a uniform baseline on the given metric.
+More specifically, we test if the difference in metric score for the explanation method is significantly larger/smaller (depending on the metric in question) than the score obtained by the uniform baseline.
+The uniform baseline is defined as a ``pseudo-method'', which simply assigns random values $u \sim \mathcal{U}(0,1)$ to each feature.
+This baseline is computed once for every input sample, such that the same baseline attribution map is compared to each of the attribution maps computed by the explanation methods.
+Note that a different, more informative baseline method could also be used.
+For example, a simple edge detection algorithm could be used to establish a more competitive baseline, while retaining the property that any valid explanation method should be expected to outperform it.
+Alternatively, an existing explanation method could be used as the baseline, for example to test whether some other method specifically outperforms that baseline method.
+We leave a further investigation of different baseline methods to future work.

+Because for each metric, multiple methods are tested against the random baseline, we use Bonferroni multiple testing correction \citep{Bland170}.
+If the result of the test is significant after correction ($p < 0.01$), we report the Cohen's $d$ effect size for paired t-tests \citep{Cohen1988}:

+which is simply the average difference in metric scores divided by the standard deviation of the differences.
 Since the absolute values of most metrics carry little to no semantic meaning, these effect sizes are only relevant relative to each other.
 For this reason, the effect sizes are scaled to $[0,1]$ for each metric, such that the best-performing method has an effect size of 1.